 You can address user intent by creating topically comprehensive content for each stage of your sales funnel.
 (Much more on this later.)

 What is Searcher Task Accomplishment?

 Searcher task accomplishment is when user intent is successfully fulfilled.
-It’s thought widely among SEO experts to be a ranking factor for Google (though we can only make educated guesses).
-But it makes sense, considering that every algorithm update the search giant has implemented and discussed publicly has had the underlying goal of making search results more relevant and helpful to users.
+It’s thought widely among SEO experts to be a ranking factor for Google.
+Though we can only make educated guesses, it makes sense.
+Every algorithm update that Google has publicly discussed has had the same goal.
+That’s to make search results more relevant and helpful to users.

 Here, Moz explains how Google evaluates searcher task accomplishment: